-- Writing is assessed using a DASP KS3 mark scheme which works towards KS4. - Regular internal and external (DASP) moderation helps us to verify these judgements.
-A DASP portfolio of work has been developed to show the following: - ${\odot}$ $\,$ A Year 7 writer working below age-related expectations. - ${\odot}$ $\,$ A Year 7 writer working at age-related expectations. - ${\odot}$ $\,$ A Year 7 writer working above age-related expectations. - ${\odot}$ $\,$ A Year 8 writer working below age-related expectations. - $\circ$ A Year 8 writer working at age-related expectations. - ${\odot}$ $\,$ A Year 8 writer working above age-related expectations. - $\circ$ A Year 9 writer working below age-related expectations. - $\circ$ A Year 9 writer working at age-related expectations. - A Year 9 writer working above age-related expectations. - Data from the Year 6 SATS is used to identify pupils for intervention and then progress is tracked using the GL test. - Ongoing assessment of pupil attainment and progress is informed by live marking as well as whole-class feedback.
+• Writing is assessed using a DASP KS3 mark scheme which works towards KS4.

+- Regular internal and external (DASP) moderation helps us to verify these judgements.
+A DASP portfolio of work has been developed to show the following: - A Year 7 writer working below age-related expectations. - A Year 7 writer working at age-related expectations. - A Year 7 writer working above age-related expectations. - A Year 8 writer working below age-related expectations. - A Year 8 writer working at age-related expectations. - A Year 8 writer working above age-related expectations. - A Year 9 writer working below age-related expectations. - A Year 9 writer working at age-related expectations. - A Year 9 writer working above age-related expectations. - Data from the Year 6 SATS is used to identify pupils for intervention and then progress is tracked using the GL test. - Ongoing assessment of pupil attainment and progress is informed by live marking as well as whole-class feedback.
 Additionally, both Spellzone and Lexia provide staff with an indication of ability and progress. - We use the DASP 5 band assessment system, reporting these to parents three times a year. - Pupils' books are scanned daily/live for spellings with whole-class feedback given and acted upon regularly.

-Constant on d Conversionation

-Content and Organisation

-19-24 marks 22- Content

-Compelling, 24 Communication is convincing and compelling

-Convincing mark Tone, style and register are assuredly matched to purpose and

-Communicati S audience

-on • Extensive and ambitious vocabulary with sustained crafting of linguistic devices (e.g. anticipating and structuring counter-arguments, a range of features devices to match purpose)

-Organisation:

-• Varied and inventive use of structural features (e.g. cyclical holistic structure, restating ideas)

-Writing is compelling, incorporating a range of convincing and complex ideas

-Fluently linked paragraphs with seamlessly integrated discourse markers

-19- Content

-21 Communication is convincing

-mark • Tone, style and register are convincingly matched to purpose and

-S audience

-• Extensive vocabulary with conscious crafting of linguistic devices (e.g. extended metaphors, oxymoron)

-Organisation
+Content and Organisation 19-24 marks Compelling, 22- 24 Content Communication is convincing and compelling Convincing Communicati on mark s Communication is convincing and compening Tone, style and register are assuredly matched to purpose and audience Extensive and ambitious vocabulary with sustained crafting of linguistic devices (e.g. anticipating and structuring counter-arguments, a range of features devices to match purpose) Organisation: Varied and inventive use of structural features (e.g. cyclical holistic structure, restating ideas) Writing is compelling, incorporating a range of convincing and complex ideas Fluently linked paragraphs with seamlessly integrated discourse 19- markers Content 21 mark s Communication is convincing Tone, style and register are convincingly matched to purpose and audience Extensive vocabulary with conscious crafting of linguistic devices (e.g. extended metaphors, oxymoron) Organisation Varied and effective structural features (e.g. use of flashback, dialogue to advance the action and convey character) Writing is highly engaging with a range of developed, complex ideas Consistently coherent use of paragraphs with integrated discourse markers 13-18 marks Consistent, 16- 18 mark s Content Communication is consistently clear Tone, style and register are clearly and consistently matched to purpose and audience